ChunjingXiao/CLAR/README.md

 Install the dependencies and prepare the datasets with the following commands:

-CLAR use a diffusion model-based Contrastive self-supervised Learning framework for Activity Recognition using WiFi CSI.
+CLAR use a diffusion model-based Contrastive self-supervised Learning framework for activity recognition using WiFi CSI.

 ## Dataset